DarrelMoxam/Credit_Risk_Training/README.md

 accuracy dropped when applied.
 So I decided to go with the model that was second to that.
 Which was the RandomForestClassifer which had a Classification error of 0.0240722 and Precision of 0.9859578.
 The worst Classification model that was trained was the  SGDClassifier with a Classification error of 0.353059 and precision of 0.64694082.

+I decided to add some business questions and answer them at the end of the  notebook as well